Hydrological Engineering Overview

 Hydrological engineers can find employment in many different industries.
-According to the U.S. Bureau of Labor Statistics (BLS), the most popular industries for civil engineers in 2016 included architectural, engineering and related services and federal, state, and local government.
+According to the U.S. Bureau of Labor Statistics (BLS), the most popular industries for hydrologists in 2018 included architectural, engineering and related services and federal, state, and local government.

-The BLS noted that employment of hydrologists was expected to grow 7% from 2014 to 2024, which is as fast as average.
-The BLS also reported that in May 2016, hydrologists had an average annual salary of $83,740.
+The BLS noted that employment of hydrologists is expected to grow 7% from 2018 to 2028, which is faster than the average.
+The BLS also reported that in May 2018, hydrologists had a median annual salary of $79,370.

 Hydrological engineering is a concentration of civil engineering that focuses on the flow and storage of water.
 These programs are primarily available at the graduate level and allow students to pursue work as hydrological engineers and hydrologists upon program completion.